SharePoint/sp-dev-docs/docs/apis/migration-manifest.md

 # XML manifest files

 Migration API relies on XML manifest files to process the content import correctly.
-Create manifest files in well-defined format.
+Create manifest files in a well-defined format.
 AMR API also exports metadata in this format.

 ## XML Validation